pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The Jack of one trade is the connector of none."
 --[Eric Weinstein](https://www.youtube.com/watch?v=MmXq97do-tQ&t=2h37m)

+"The unquestionable is questioned but makes no reply" --Aaron Weiss, (A Glass Can Only Spill What It Contains)

+"My life's a cup of sugar I borrowed before time began and forgot to return" --Aaron Weiss, (January 1979)

 "I'm down by the tracks
 Watching trains go by